fall inside a hole

 The D51 was first released with two freight cars in 1970 and in 1971 the molding for the 1960's Electric Super Express Hikari intermediate car was reused to represent two 10-series passenger cars.
 Coaches produced between 1971 and 1973 still have the pantographs from the 0 series Shinkansen on the roofs.

-My example of the earlier D51 Express Train was sold as part of a loose copy of an early 1970s basic D51 set, either the early 1970s Basic Set D51 or the 1973/1974 D51 Express Set.
-It is possible the set was pieced together from period parts later, but in any case the set contains an early 70s example of the D51 with the original black-sided design of the clicking "chuffing" gearbox with the black drive spools that hold up better than the later drive tires.
+The D51 shown here is an early 70s example of the D51 with the original black-sided design of the clicking "chuffing" gearbox with the black drive spools that hold up better than the later drive tires.
 The wheels use thinner black traction tires that also hold up better.
 The D51 stickers have a blue background and the coupling rods are an earlier design held in with metal crank pins.
 The chassis is marked with the Tomy "boy and girl" logo and made in Japan markings.
+I have two early D51s of this type with coaches, one purchased with some period rails and accessories and the other from a copy of the D-51 Express Set.

 The coaches are early 70s construction with the early "chunky" solid hooks and softer plastic loops similar to the modern coupling system.
 The couplings are "looser" and do not snap into one another.
 These couplings are somewhat fragile nowadays and should be done up carefully.
 The chassis have the older more fragile integrated axle holders and rougher screw assembly and the loop coupling is held in place by melting down the plastic peg it sits around.
 They are marked as made in Japan both on the bottom of the chassis and the inside of the coach shell.